 Now we will be measuring for the height of your door.
 Starting on the left side, measure from the inside edge of Trim C (blue) to the top of the Door Sill (green) where you'd expect the screen door and sill to meet.
 If your door sill is slanted, measure to the lowest part of the sill that will rest beneath the screen door.
 Try to be as accurate as possible.
 Record the left side measurement as Measurement 4.
 Repeat the process for the right side.
 Record the right side measurement as Measurement 5.
 If the two measurements vary, use the tallest of the two.
 This is your Actual Height.

-While getting your measurements as accurate as possible is very important, we want to give you peace of mind knowing that all of our doors have a built in trimming tolerance to allow for a margin of error.
+While getting your measurements as accurate as possible is very important, we want to give you peace of mind knowing that all of our doors have a built in trimming tolerance to allow for a margin of error as well as being able to fit into a potentially not square door opening.

-We always tell our customers that it's easy to trim wood off of your door, but it is very hard to add more wood!
+We always tell our customers that it's easy to trim wood off of your door, but it is very hard to add!
 With that in mind, this is why we recommend selecting the largest width measurement and the tallest height measurement (if your measurements vary).
 The door can always be trimmed down on site to ensure your new wooden screen door fits perfectly.

 As a precautionary step, we ask that you also measure for the depth of your trim.
 This is to insure that our hardware will fit, as well as that your new screen door will be seated properly in the frame without modification to your trim.
 To install one of our screen doors and hardware, your trim must be at least 1" thick.
 If your trim doesn't meet this requirement, we recommend consulting a local carpenter prior to ordering to make the necessary modifications.